 Variable Value port <portlist></portlist> Enter the ports that you want to set in the LACP default mode of OFF.

 Enabling or removing LACP aggregation for ports using ACLI

-Enable or remove LACP aggregation on the specified port(s).
+Use this procedure to enable or remove LACP aggregation on the specified port(s).